directus/directus/docs/reference/environment-variables.md

 | `HASH_TYPE`            | The variant of the hash function (`0`: argon2d, `1`: argon2i, or `2`: argon2id).                                                 | `1` (argon2i)       |
 | `HASH_ASSOCIATED_DATA` | An extra and optional non-secret value.
 The value will be included B64 encoded in the parameters portion of the digest.          | --                  |

-Argon2's hashing function is used by directus for three purposes: 1) hashing user passwords, 2) generating hashes for the `Hash` field type in collections, and 3) the [generate a hash API endpoint](https://docs.directus.io/reference/api/system/utilities/#generate-a-hash).
+Argon2's hashing function is used by Directus for three purposes: 1) hashing user passwords, 2) generating hashes for the `Hash` field type in collections, and 3) the [generate a hash API endpoint](https://docs.directus.io/reference/api/system/utilities/#generate-a-hash).

 All `HASH_*` environment variable parameters are passed to the `argon2.hash` function.
 See the [node-argon2 library options page](https://github.com/ranisalt/node-argon2/wiki/Options) for reference.

-::: tip WARNINGS
+::: tip Memory Usage

-1. Modifying `HASH_MEMORY_COST` and/or `HASH_PARALLELISM` will affect the amount of memory directus uses when computing hashes; each thread gets `HASH_MEMORY_COST` amount of memory, so the total additional memory will be these two values multiplied.
-This may cause out of memory errors, especially when running in containerized environments;
+Modifying `HASH_MEMORY_COST` and/or `HASH_PARALLELISM` will affect the amount of memory directus uses when computing hashes; each thread gets `HASH_MEMORY_COST` amount of memory, so the total additional memory will be these two values multiplied.
+This may cause out of memory errors, especially when running in containerized environments.
-2. We specifically do not pass the `PASSWORD_HASH_RAW` or `HASH_RAW` parameters as enabling the `raw` setting is incompatible with how directus uses these values.

 :::